arcokicio/arcokicio/README.md

 ## Thiago Martins de Araujo
-Java Script, Python, Automacao e Infraestrutura 👋
+Java Script, Python, C e C# Automacao e Infraestrutura 👋

 <!--
 **arcokicio/arcokicio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.